aaron10l/aaron10l.github.io/about.md

 I am interested in distributed systems, backend development, and machine learning.
 Lately, I have been learning Go and working on some interesting web apps for the housing market...

-Outside of class, I enjoy listening to live music, hitting the gym, and fishin' missions.
+Outside of class, I enjoy listening to live music, hitting the gym, and fishing.

 ![fishing](images/fishin.jpg)